openstack/keystone/doc/source/developing.rst

 ``./run_test.sh`` uses its python cohort (``run_tests.py``) to iterate through the ``tests`` directory, using Nosetest to collect the tests and invoke them using an OpenStack custom test running that displays the tests as well as the time taken to run those tests.

+Not all of the tests in the tests directory are strictly unit tests.
+Keystone intentionally includes tests that run the service locally and drives the entire configuration to achieve basic functional testing.

+For the functional tests, an in-memory key-value store is used to keep the tests fast.

 Within the tests directory, the general structure of the tests is a basic set of tests represented under a test class, and then subclasses of those